ccoppa/End_to_End_Deep_Neural_Network_for_Automatic_Speech_Recognition/README.md

 In this notebook, we will build a deep neural network (CNN + GRU + CTC) that functions as part of an end-to-end automatic speech recognition (ASR) pipeline in Keras framework.

 ## Data Sets
-[LibriSpeech ASR corpus](http://www.openslr.org/12) will be used to train and validate the models.
+[LibriSpeech ASR corpus](http://www.openslr.org/12) contains 1000 hours corpus of read English speech.
+We will be using a subset of the data to train and validate the models.

 ## Modeling step
 - We begin by investigating the LibriSpeech dataset that will be used to train and evaluate the models.